Second presidency of Grover Cleveland: Administration

 Cleveland was sworn into office as the 24th president of the United States on March 4, 1893.
 That same day, Stevenson was sworn in as vice president.

-Administration
+Cabinet

 Appointments

 In assembling his second cabinet, Cleveland avoided re-appointing the cabinet members of his first term.
 Two long-time Cleveland loyalists, Daniel S. Lamont and Wilson S. Bissell, joined the cabinet as Secretary of War and Postmaster General, respectively.
 Walter Q. Gresham, a former Republican who had served in President Arthur's cabinet, became Secretary of State.
 Richard Olney of Massachusetts was appointed as Attorney General, and he succeeded Gresham as Secretary of State after the latter's death.
 Former Speaker of the House John G. Carlisle of Kentucky became the Secretary of the Treasury.

 Cancer

 In 1893, Cleveland underwent oral surgery to remove a tumor.
 Cleveland decided to have surgery secretly, to avoid further panic that might worsen the financial depression.
 The surgery occurred on July 1, to give Cleveland time to make a full recovery in time for the upcoming Congressional session.
 The surgeons operated aboard the Oneida, a yacht owned by Cleveland's friend E. C. Benedict, as it sailed off Long Island.
 The surgery was conducted through the president's mouth, to avoid any scars or other signs of surgery.
 The size of the tumor and the extent of the operation left Cleveland's mouth disfigured.
 During another surgery, Cleveland was fitted with a hard rubber dental prosthesis that corrected his speech and restored his appearance.
 A cover story about the removal of two bad teeth kept the suspicious press placated.
 Cleveland's operation would not be revealed to the public until 1917.